-- 1. exhibition booths - 2. opening keynote by Kostas Glinos, Head of the 'GÉANT & e-Infrastructure' unit at the EC - 5. the Forum venue the EGI booth can be seen in the top right corner, with two EGI demo booths in the foreground. - 7. poster to promote the Forum - 8. the keynote and plenary sessions were well-attended
+- 1. exhibition booths - 2. opening keynote by Kostas Glinos, Head of the 'GÉANT & e-Infrastructure' unit at the EC - 6. the Forum venue the EGI booth can be seen in the top right corner, with two EGI demo booths in the foreground. - 7. the event poster - 8. the keynote and plenary sessions were well-attended